kmjayadeep/majo-operator/README.md

 In the above example, you can specify password in plain text as `spec.auth.password` as well.
 But it is not recommended as they are not secure.

+# TODO

+Here are the list of features planned to implement next

+* Support for mysql backups using a new CRD `MysqlBackup`
+* Allow configuring destination credentials as secret refs
+* Custom docker image for backup and restore, which will be more scalable and handle errors better
+* Better validation, security and visibility